Thomasjkeel/jsmetrics/docs/index.rst

 \* == help needed

-See our `specifcication file`_ for details of each 'Complete' or 'In progress' metric and algorithm.
+See our `specification file`_ for details of each 'Complete' or 'In progress' metric and algorithm.
 We track the progress of each method using a GitHub Kanban, and you can see their `status`_.

 .. _specifcication file: https://github.com/Thomasjkeel/jsmetrics/blob/main/jsmetrics/details_for_all_metrics.py